 Ophthalmic medical assistants may perform similar duties whether they are working for either type of practitioner.
 Some typical responsibilities may include:

-- Teaches eyeglass and contact lens care: It is often the job of the medical assistant to teach patients how to clean and care for their contact lens and glasses.
+- Teach eyeglasses and contact lens care: It is often the job of the medical assistant to teach patients how to clean and care for their contact lenses and glasses.

-- Administers eye medication: Although it may vary, some ophthalmic medical assistants may administer medications, such as numbing eye drops or antibiotic eye ointment.
+- Administer eye medication: Although it may vary, some ophthalmic medical assistants may administer medications, such as numbing eye drops or antibiotic eye ointment.

-- Provides chairside assistance to the ophthalmologists or optometrists: During exams, minor surgical procedures and other types of treatment, ophthalmic medical assistants may provide assistance as needed.
+- Provide chairside assistance to ophthalmologists or optometrists: During exams, minor surgical procedures, and other types of treatment, ophthalmic medical assistants may provide assistance as needed.

 - Apply eye dressing: Some assistants may also apply bandages and other types of eye dressings.

 There are a few different career paths to becoming an ophthalmic medical assistant.
 Attending a medical assistant training program is the most common road to a career.
 Certificate programs take about a year and are a good option for students who want to complete school quickly and start their careers.
 Two-year associate degree programs are also an option; these programs go a little more in-depth than certificate/diploma programs.

 In general, most medical assisting programs provide a broad education.
 Programs teach the skills medical assistants need regardless of the specialty they pursue.
 Most medical assisting programs do not include classes specifically related to ophthalmology.
 Instead, they provide a general foundation.
 Curricula may vary, but often include classes on medical terminology, disease of the human body, and medical assisting procedures.

 Once students graduate from an MA program, they can pursue a job with an ophthalmologist medical practice.
 Once hired, a medical assistant would be trained on the job to learn the additional skills needed.